mishalhossin/Discord-AI-Chatbot/README.md

 - [x] Channel-Specific Responses: Use the `/toggleactive` command to chill the bot in a specific channel. ⚙️
 - [x] GPT-3.5-Turbo Model: This bot runs on turbo power!
 Powered by the lightning-fast GPT-3.5-Turbo language model. 🤖
 - [x] Image Detection Model: The bot can detect objects in images using a fancy Hugging Face API. 🕵️‍♂️
-- [x] Secure Credential Management: The bot keeps your credentials secure using top-secret environment variables. 🔑
+- [x] Secure Credential Management: Keep your credentials secure using environment variables. 🔑
 - [x] Crafted with Care: Made with lots of love and attention to detail. ❤️
 - [ ] Web Access: Coming soon!
 Get ready to unlock a whole new level of awesomeness. 🌐